 The department makes every effort possible to support student travel to conferences.
+Funding is for the first five years in a students program.
 Levels of support are determined annually, depending on the budget.
 In the 2017-18 academic year, we will try to support students with the following:

 - up to $500 reimbursement of travel to a conference where the student presented a paper on which they were author or co-author